 The Interior DesignTeam at McCoy Homes has compiled a list of Tips and Tricks that are sure to help make the life of a new homeowner a little more luxurious and a little more livable all at the same time.
 If you have any questions about what you read below, or if you want more information on how to go about making a McCoy Home your home, reach out to us today!

 I tend to like my interiors to feel large and open.
 I have three suggestions for visually increasing the size of a room…

 A. GIVE DRAPERIES THE FLOOR TO CEILING TREATMENT

-To lengthen the look of a window and make your interiors feel taller, make sure that your drapery rods are installed just below your crown molding – instead of just above the window trim.
+To lengthen the look of a window and make your interiors feel taller, make sure that your west palm beach drapery rods are installed just below your crown molding – instead of just above the window trim.
 Make sure that they sweep the floor, but don’t let them pool.
 Heavy, pooling curtains trap dust and can actually weigh down the room visually.

 B. SIZE UP THE AREA RUG

 A rug or carpet does a wonderful job of defining an open space.
 But, an improperly sized rug can make a seating arrangement feel cramped.
 To make sure that my seating area doesn’t look clipped and to visually increase the size of that space, measure your seating area and then purchase a rug (or have a carpet bound) 2-3 feet wider and 2-3 feet longer than needed.

 A mirror can double the visual size of a space.
 It can also bounce light from one surface to another.
 Adding mirrors to your room will expand its walls outward as well as brighten it up.
 Just be careful not to create glare.